Ahmadreza-SY/TCP-CI/Readme.md

 Argument Name | Description | Required
 --- | --- | ---
 --branch | The git branch to analyze.
 The default value is "master". | No --since | The start date of commits to analyze with the format of YYYY-MM-DD.
-Not providing this argument means to analyze all commits. | No
+Not providing this argument means analyzing all commits. | No

 `release` sub-command arguments: